himbriminn/cmbeam/content/home/gallery.md

 title: Gallery
 subtitle: A collection of photos from our group's activities over the last few years.

+design:
+  # Use a 1-column layout

+  background:
+    color: '#eeeeee'

 # - album: front_page
 #   image: IMG_0038.jpg
 #   caption: Group hike to Reykjadalur in 2023